 Related: How to Make an Extra $1,000 a Month

 Flipping clothes can get you a high profit margin.
-Find used clothes at flea markets, thrift stores, Goodwill and other places, then resell the items in person or online.
+Find used clothes at flea markets, thrift stores, and other places, then resell the items in person or online.
 This is the top category that sells for me when I do my holiday side hustle every year.

-Kids clothes can be a real goldmine, as well as accessories like scarves, handbags, etc. There are plenty of full-time flippers right now on Poshmark and Mercari.
+Kid clothes can be a real goldmine, as well as accessories like scarves, handbags, etc. There are plenty of full-time flippers right now on Poshmark and Mercari.
 Last winter, I flipped a Guess women’s peacoat on Mercari in about four days!

 9. Gaming Consoles

-Gaming consoles like Xboxes, Playstations and others are great contenders to flip.
+Gaming consoles like Xboxes, Playstations, and others are great contenders to flip.
 This is a great option for buyers looking for a deal on the latest in gaming.

 Older consoles are also perfect for collectors or those with an affinity for nostalgia.
-Consider the time the NES Classic sold out for months shortly after its release, thanks to nostalgic gamers who couldn’t resist reminiscing about their memories of childhood gaming.
+Consider the time the NES Classic sold out for months shortly after its release, thanks to nostalgic gamers who couldn’t resist reminiscing about childhood gaming.
 My husband was able to get his hands on one of these from a local Walmart and resold for a 100% markup, due to the mostly nonexistent supply at the time.

 10. Sports Memorabilia

-This includes sports cards, jerseys and related goods.
+This includes sports cards, jerseys, and related goods.
 Some items regain their popularity after a time, making them excellent contenders for flipping.